sandialabs/StrideSearch/README.md

 [ ] Vorticity computation using gmls@n
 [x] Intensity traits and locality traits for idcriteria@n [x] Consistent template DataLayout throughout@n
-[ ] Determine DataLayout at runtime, remove template parameters [ ] Decide whether to keep NCReader or consolidate its functions into SSData@n
+[x] Decide whether to keep NCReader or consolidate its functions into SSData@n